Our story so far

-The Victorian Department of Human Services has for several years provided funding to agencies that provide support services to Forgotten Australians, including VANISH, CLAN and the Child Migrants’ Trust.
+The Victorian Government Department of Families, Fairness and Housing (DFFH) (formerly known as the Victorian Department of Health and Human Services) has for several years provided funding to agencies that provide support services to Forgotten Australians, including VANISH, CLAN and the Child Migrants’ Trust.
 Through VANISH, Victorian Forgotten Australians received assistance in accessing their records and were able to access funding for counselling support and for life skills programs.

-In August 2006 the Victorian State Government made a formal Apology to Victorian Forgotten Australians.
-In the 2008/09 State Budget the government provided funding of approximately $2 million per year to develop new services to address the needs and issues of people who grew up in institutions or “in care” between the years 1920 and 1989, as a step towards helping people deal with the legacy of their childhood experiences.
+In August 2006 the Victorian Government made a formal Apology to Victorian Forgotten Australians.
+In the 2008/09 State Budget the government provided funding of approximately $2 million per year to develop new services to address the needs and issues of people who grew up in institutions or ‘in care’ between the years 1920 and 1989, as a step towards helping people deal with the legacy of their childhood experiences.

 In July 2009, VANISH withdrew as the auspice agency providing support services for Forgotten Australians.
-An interim service was established by the Department of Human Services in collaboration with the Centre for Excellence in Child & Family Welfare in Market Street, Melbourne.
+An interim service was established in Market Street, Melbourne by the DFFH in collaboration with the Centre for Excellence in Child and Family Welfare.
 The work that had been undertaken through VANISH continued at the Centre for Excellence until the new service provider was in place.

-Open Place officially opened its doors on 18 January 2010.
+Open Place officially opened its doors on 18 January 2010 under the management of Berry Street.